Head Coach - Southern Miss

 NCAA Division I Representative (2021-23)

-Head coach Natalie Poole enters her ninth season at the helm of the University of Memphis softball program and 19th year overall as a head coach.
+Natalie Poole was hired as Southern Miss' head coach on Aug.
+9, 2022, following 11 seasons at the helm of the Memphis softball program.
+Entering 2023, it will mark her 22nd year as a head coach.
 In her head coaching tenure, she has compiled a 512 victories and has guided two teams to the NCAA Regionals.
-In eight years at Memphis, Poole has led 18 all-conference athletes, 67 NFCA Scholar Athletes and 92 all-academic team members.
+In tenure at Memphis, Poole has led 18 all-conference athletes, 67 NFCA Scholar Athletes and 92 all-academic team members.

-Poole became the U of M's softball program's second head coach in 2012 after spending three seasons leading the way at McNeese State.
+Prior to Memphis, she spent three seasons leading the way at McNeese State.
 She guided the Cowgirls to three-straight 30-win seasons, including a school-record 38 wins in 2010.
 Poole guided McNeese State to two Southland Conference (SLC) tournament championship games, winning the title in 2010 and advancing to NCAA Regionals.
-A former standout catcher for McNeese State as a player, Poole compiled a 100-84 overall coaching record during the three years and went 55-35 in conference play.